mui/material-ui/docs/src/pages/components/n-progress/n-progress.md

 ### Delayed appearance

 By default, the NProgressBar takes 300ms to appear after starting.
-To change this behavior you change the `initialDelay` property.
+To change this behavior, you change the `initialDelay` property.

 {{"demo": "pages/components/n-progress/DelayedAppearance.js", "iframe": true}}